I offer physical manual therapy and rehabilitation exercies or a blend of both, aimed towards restoring you to the “best” you.

 It is my aim to teach you why these exercises help you and how to perform them efficiently.
 You will to learn to effectively align your body, to activate deep core to support muscles, master breathing and perfect exercises.

 Massage has positive psychological and physical benefits including increased blood supply, improved relaxation and increased range of movement.
 Physical benefits include greater flexibility and release of stress and tension in the muscle, better fluid and nutrient supply and waste transportation.
 While physiological benefits can reduce the discomfort and pain that may be associated with tissue stress and accumulation of waste materials.
-Physical receptors and released endorphins help to generate relaxation in the body.
+Hot stones combined with massage enhances blood flow and circulation.

 Myofascial release involves special massage techniques that release the fascia, allowing it to glide freely over your body.
 The treatment incorporates massage physical movement and manual therapy techniques together.